Choosing the Right Website Package

 With that being a starting point for draft content, then you as the expert in your field can tailor it to your needs.

-Step 3: Determine Your Budget and Long-Term Needs
+Step 3: Determine Your Budget and Long-Term Requirements

 While it’s tempting to go for the lowest-priced package, it’s important to think long-term, because cheap websites can often be restrictive and off no scope for expansion or additional functionality.
 They could also leave you with out a web designer for a number of reasons.